joepareti54/NLP_experiments/README.md

 the data set is a pdf converted to text from wsj using https://pdftotext.com/

-source - see line below with the url https://www.wsj.com/articles/the-day-coronavirus-nearly-broke-the-financial-markets-11589982288
+source - at this url:
+https://www.wsj.com/articles/the-day-coronavirus-nearly-broke-the-financial-markets-11589982288

 The advanced code does an amazing job of summarization on an article I know very well.